Low-Cost Internet: What Options Are Available for Affordable Internet Service?

 Visit the Cox Low-Cost Internet website to apply for assistance.

 Mediacom is another major ISP that participates in the Connect2Compete program.
-It offers high-speed internet service for $9.95 per month for speeds up to 25 Mbps or $30 per month for speeds up to 100 Mbps to families with at least one child in a free or reduced-cost lunch program.
+It offers high-speed internet service for $30 per month for speeds up to 100 Mbps to families with at least one child in a free or reduced-cost lunch program.

 Frequently Asked Questions About Low-Cost Internet